tradingstrategy-ai/docs/source/learn/books.rst

 Books on algorithmic trading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See also :doc:`AI and machine learning topics <./ai-and-machine-learning.rst>`.
+See also :doc:`AI and machine learning topics <./ai-and-machine-learning.rst>`,
+as AI and machine learning books have their own section.

 Advanced Futures Trading Strategies
 -----------------------------------